 The goal here would to be make it abundantly clear that the re-post feature works differently when done on an NSF item versus any other type of exception, since NSFs have already hit the account’s transaction history.
 And for credit unions that do not wish to monitor NSFs in any way, the tool would allow them simply to click a “return all” button to returns all NSFs with no further action.
 In theory, we could potentially even create a new configuration option so CUs could request us to return all NSFs without them having to even review them first, if desired.

 NOTE: This project would also include the same change described in project #1, to stop posing ANR fees when items are processed via the re-post feature.

-Status as of 10/4/2019: Specifications have been submitted for project #51621, which combines the ideas in #2 and #3: adding an indicator to the exceptions file to indicate why the item was an exception, and then using that indicator to split the ACH exception process into two separate tools, one for NSFs and the other for everything else.
+Status as of 3/12/2020: Project #51621 combines the ideas in #2 and #3: adding an indicator to the exceptions file to indicate why the item was an exception, and then using that indicator to split the ACH exception process into two separate tools, one for NSFs and the other for everything else.
 The project has been completed and will be implemented in the 20.05 release.

 Research project #3: